mforbakova/oscars/README.md

 # Oscars

-This application generates table with list of oscars in CSV format.
+This application generates table with list of oscars from CSV format.

 ## How to install